Solving global problems through friendly competition.

 WHAT IS MESA DAY?

 MESA Day is our annual state competition for the MESA Schools Program.
 Student teams compete to test and demonstrate their engineering projects, which they develop throughout the school year.
-Past projects have included Trebuchets, Wind Mills, and Solar Powered Lanterns.
-This year, students will develop prosthetic devices for the competition.
+Past projects have included Trebuchets, Wind Mills, Solar Powered Lanterns, and the Prosthetic Arm Challenge.
+This year, students are working on the spring human-centered design challenge.
 Winners of Oregon MESA day will have the opportunity to compete at the MESA USA Nationals competition.

 During the competition students also have the opportunity to compete in mini, day-of competitions called “on-sites,” attend campus tours of Portland State University, and meet industry professionals volunteering at the event.